 - Through oral sex or sharing sex toys (although this risk is significantly lower than for anal and vaginal sex).

 Is there a cure for HIV?
 HIV is a manageable disease, although there is not a cure.
 Advances in treatments mean that the majority of those living with the virus remain fit and well and carry on living full and healthy lives on treatment.
 The earlier diagnosis is made and treatment started, the better the outcome.
 Late diagnosis is the most important factor with HIV life expectancy and how effective treatments are.

 What does "Undetectable" mean? - Antiretroviral treatments (ART's) are now so good, that if they are taken correctly the virus can be supressed to undetectable levels.
 The virus is still there but there literally isn't enough to find in the person's blood.
 The incredible result of this is that not only is the person's health protected, but it is scientifically proven that they cannot pass the virus on.
-1,099 organizations from 105 countries have signed up to share the U=U campaign (Undetectable equals Untransmittable) has now been by more that 350 HIV organisations across 34 countries.
+1,099 organizations from 105 countries have signed up to share the U=U campaign (Undetectable equals Untransmittable) has now been endorsed by more that 350 HIV organisations across 34 countries.

 How can I protect myself from HIV?